Watson throws TD pass to help Texans over Lions 30-23

+HOUSTON (AP) — Houston’s Deshaun Watson and DeAndre Hopkins knew they weren’t going to get much playing time on Saturday night so they were intent on making the few plays they got count.

+“Just trying to go out there and be perfect,” Hopkins said.
+“We don’t have many plays so those plays that you do have, you want to make them the best.”

-HOUSTON (AP) — Deshaun Watson took advantage of one series in his preseason debut looking sharp in directing a 75-yard drive capped by a 4-yard touchdown pass to DeAndre Hopkins to help the Houston Texans to a 30-23 win over the Detroit Lions on Saturday night.
+Watson took advantage of one series in his preseason debut, looking sharp in directing a 75-yard drive capped by a 4-yard touchdown pass to Hopkins to help the Houston Texans to a 30-23 win over the Detroit Lions.

+“It felt great to be back out there, get some live action and try to get myself ready to prepare for the real season,” Watson said.
+“Each game I try to make sure I’m focused and locked in.
+Whenever my opportunity comes, when I step on that field I try to take advantage of it.”

 Watson, who sat out in a loss to Green Bay last week, was 5 of 7 for 60 yards and scrambled once for 7 yards.
 After being sacked an NFL-high 62 times last season, the third-year player had plenty of time to throw while facing a Lions defense which opened the game with the bulk of its starters.